Jun-jie-Huang/OTTeR/README.md

 # OTTeR
-Source Code for paper "Joint Table-Text Retrieval for Open-domain Question Answering".
+Source Code for our EMNLP-22 findings paper "Mixed-modality Representation Learning and Pre-training for Joint Table-and-Text Retrieval in OpenQA".
 We open-source a two stage OpenQA system, where it first retrieves relevant table-text blocks and then extract answers from the retrieved evidences.

 ## Repository Structure